Chillidari001/FirstUnrealProject/README.md

 Advanced Character Movement
 Learn Particle System
 Implement forms of dynamic lights
-Continue learning and usage of Unreal C for all tasks.
+Continue learning and usage of Unreal C++ for all tasks.